 In many countries, there is a system in place whereby people who wish to buy large items which are subject to contractual conditions, like real estate or businesses, can lodge their payments with a third party to be held and released or dealt with under an agreed set of conditions.
 A very simple example is a buyer of a house may lodge final payment for the house purchase with their agent (in escrow) on the condition that it can only be paid to the seller after the title deed for the property has cleared.
-In this example, the buyer can pay the money up front and know in full confidence that as long as the title deed is transferred, the money will not be paid.
+In this example, the buyer can pay the money up front and know in full confidence that unless the title deed is transferred, the money will not be paid.
 The seller too is comfortable knowing that the sale will proceed (because the money has already been put up) once the title is cleared.

 In theory and in practice, escrow is very useful to buyers and sellers as it gives them a form of security over their purchase or sale.
 Escrow is used in many countries and almost routinely where contractual conditions apply.
 In cases where an escrow payment is made (or withheld) and this is contested by either the buyer or seller, then the conflict is resolved through the normal legal process and, importantly, in accordance with that country's legislation regarding money held in escrow.
 There is legislature in place regarding escrow and there are processes in place to deal with accountability, disbursement and dispute resolution.